PyGreSQL/PyGreSQL/docs/contents/general.rst

 .. seealso::

-    **DB-API 2.0** (Python Database API Specification v2.0) is a specification for connecting to databases (not only PostGreSQL) from Python that has been developed by the Python DB-SIG in 1999.
+    **DB-API 2.0** (Python Database API Specification v2.0) is a specification for connecting to databases (not only PostgreSQL) from Python that has been developed by the Python DB-SIG in 1999.
     The authoritative programming information for the DB-API is :pep:`0249`.